 Social Action can be anything from giving up an evening a week to be a mentor, to starting up your own project based on your community’s needs.

-We’re pretty blessed at Go Think Big to know some genuinely good peeps – our project leaders who put social action at the heart of everything they do.
+We’re pretty blessed at Go Think Big to know some genuinely good peeps – our project leaders who put social action and volunteering at the heart of everything they do.